 Public Art creates art museums without walls that are free and open to all.
 The PAE strives to activate the cultural connectivity, enhance the economic vitality, and create a compelling visual experience for both the residents of Greensboro and the many visitors to our city.

-The PAE is collaborative and focused: it benefits from strong partnerships and collaborations with other local organizations including the Greensboro Science Center which will be the site for our newest sculpture in early 2021.
-Since 2008, the PAE has provided the Greensboro community with nine temporarily installed artworks loaned to us by artists, two interactive, temporary art projects and five permanently installed public artworks.Email Cheryl
+The PAE is collaborative and focused: it benefits from strong partnerships and collaborations with other local organizations including the Greensboro Science Center which will be the site for our newest sculpture in late 2021.
+Our next collaboration is with the Moses Cone Hospital at their south entrance on Northwood Street.
+Since 2008, the PAE has provided the Greensboro community with nine temporarily installed artworks loaned to us by artists, two interactive, temporary art projects and seven permanently installed public artworks.Contact Us

 What is our goal with this initiative?